-Recommended reading list - BIO 250 Palaeoecology, autumn 2017
+Recommended reading list - BIO 250 Palaeoecology, autumn 2018

 The reading list will be updated before the course starts, and additions can be made during the course.
-The list is based on published papers selected for the different topics and themes the course will cover.
+The list is based on published papers selected for the different topics and themes the course will cover and is not at all meant to be a complete list of all papers mentioned in the course.